 - Small Specialty Business

 I learned that my “subjective” personality requires autonomy.
-I now see that I need to harness my high ideaphoria and vocabulary rather than see them as a hindrance (hence this blog).
+I now see that I need to harness my high ideaphoria and vocabulary rather than see them as a hindrance.

-Before you take the test, consider researching what the aptitudes are (above), do some self-reflection, and obtain candid feedback from family members and friends who know and care about you enough to be honest.
+If you really don’t have the money, learn to trust yourself.
+Many times, we already know the answer we are just afraid to take the first steps into the unknown.
+Do some self-reflection, and obtain candid feedback from family members and friends who know and care about you enough to be honest.
 Many of my friends already mentioned some of the “recommended careers” to me.

 Any questions on my experience, please feel free to drop me a note.
 Good luck!